- Australian Hostels

 YHA hostels have axed disposable water bottles from vending machines and group lunches, installed chilled water bubblers in our properties, and now sell quality re-usable water bottles for $9 a pop – virtually cost price – so guests can fill up at no cost to them or the environment.

-Since imposing the bottle ban on July 1, 2014, YHA has sold 1500 re-fillable bottles to take a dent out of the 600 million litres of bottled water Australians consume every year, which churns out 60,000 tonnes of greenhouse gas emissions or the equivalent of 13,000 cars on the road for 12 months.
+Since imposing the bottle ban on July 1, 2014, YHA has sold around 2000 re-fillable bottles to take a dent out of the 600 million litres of bottled water Australians consume every year, which churns out 60,000 tonnes of greenhouse gas emissions or the equivalent of 13,000 cars on the road for 12 months.

 1. Give $1 to the Sustainable Hostels Fund when booking your stay on yha.com.au and YHA will match your contribution dollar for dollar.
 Your contributions have already helped install solar hot water at Byron Bay YHA and Adelaide Central YHA, as well as solar electricity at Alice Springs YHA.